nicnosis/iu-courses/fa20/j463/gfx-syllabus.md

 Grading criteria will be given for each individual assignment.

 ## Revisions
-When software is created in a professional environment, changes and revisions are common.
+With design work, changes and revisions are common.
 Factoring that design is an iterative process, students are __sometimes__ allowed to revise and resubmit assignments.
 Re-submitting work is a __privilege__ granted at the instructor's discretion.

 If you are re-submitting work:

 1. You must have submitted the work by its due date.
 Late work is not eligible for re-submission.
-2. The privilege to revise submitted work is only available for students who submitted substantial work; incomplete or dysfunctional code is not eligible for resubmission.
+2. The privilege to revise submitted work is only available for students who submitted substantial work; incomplete or dysfunctional work is not eligible for resubmission.
 This is at the instructor's discretion.
 3. You may only recover partial points lost.

 ## Required Readings and Materials